Bitpanda Ecosystem Token (BEST) Hits Self Reported Market Cap of $132.85 Million

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Bitpanda Ecosystem Token’s genesis date was July 9th, 2019.
+Bitpanda Ecosystem Token launched on July 9th, 2019.
 Bitpanda Ecosystem Token’s total supply is 794,756,875 tokens and its circulating supply is 328,479,082 tokens.
-Bitpanda Ecosystem Token’s official message board is blog.bitpanda.com/en/tag/best.
+The official message board for Bitpanda Ecosystem Token is blog.bitpanda.com/en/tag/best.
+Bitpanda Ecosystem Token’s official website is www.bitpanda.com/en/best.
 Bitpanda Ecosystem Token’s official Twitter account is @bitpanda and its Facebook page is accessible here.
-Bitpanda Ecosystem Token’s official website is www.bitpanda.com/en/best.
 The Reddit community for Bitpanda Ecosystem Token is https://reddit.com/r/bitpanda.

 It will play a vital role in Bitpanda’s global expansion and in making its vision of changing the rules of investing a reality.
 BEST is the fuel of the Bitpanda ecosystem, which means that the Bitpanda platform, the Bitpanda Global Exchange and future products like the Bitpanda Launchpad will make heavy use of incorporating it and offering users, who hold it, exclusive rewards and perks.”

-It is usually not currently possible to buy alternative cryptocurrencies such as Bitpanda Ecosystem Token directly using US dollars.
-Investors seeking to acquire Bitpanda Ecosystem Token should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Bitpanda Ecosystem Token using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Bitpanda Ecosystem Token directly using U.S. dollars.
+Investors seeking to acquire Bitpanda Ecosystem Token should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Bitpanda Ecosystem Token using one of the aforementioned exchanges.

 Receive News & Updates for Bitpanda Ecosystem Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bitpanda Ecosystem Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.